ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel setposition
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Change the position of the given channel in the guild channel list.
-If the channel isn't given, uses the current one.*
+If the channel is not given, repositions the current one.
+You can also provide reason.*

 **Requires permissions:**
 `Manage channels`